Prevention of Corruption Act, 1988: Enforcement

-The Prevention of Corruption Act is enforced mainly by the Central Bureau of Investigation (CBI) at the central level and Vigilance / Anti-Corruption Bureaus (ACBs) at the state level.
+The Prevention of Corruption Act is enforced mainly by the Central Bureau of Investigation (CBI) at the central level and Vigilance Commission / Anti-Corruption Bureaus (ACBs) at the state level.
 In some states, the enforcement is carried out by the Lokayukta Police, which is the investigation wing of the Lokayukta.
 Cases are tried in special courts to ensure speedy trials.
 The Central Vigilance Commission (CVC) supervises corruption investigations involving central government officials.

 Prosecution of serving public servants requires prior government sanction, which has been criticized for causing delays.
 Despite a strong legal framework, enforcement faces challenges such as procedural delays, limited resources, and political interference.

 The Kerala High Court has held that the State Anti-Corruption Bureau (ACB), being a specially constituted agency to investigate bribery, corruption, and misconduct under the Prevention of Corruption Act, is fully empowered to investigate corruption offenses occurring within the state, whether committed by Central Government employees or State Government employees.